usctrojan/bootstrap-3-timepicker/README.md

 Acknowledgements
 ================

-Thanks to everyone who have given feedback and submitted pull requests.
-A list of all the contributors can be found <a href="https://github.com/jdewit/bootstrap-timepicker/graphs/contributors">here</a>.

-Special thanks to @eternicode and his <a href="https://github.com/eternicode/bootstrap-datepicker">Twitter Datepicker</a> for inspiration.
+Special thanks to @jdewit and his work on <a href="http://jdewit.github.com/bootstrap-timepicker">bootstrap-timepicker</a> which are the foundation of this fork.